 Model Views is a facility that allows a modeler to create lists of elements in alternative views to the way they are organized in the Browser window.
 Any number of Favorite folders can be created and grouped into one or more higher level folders.
 This provides a mechanism for manually defining prioritization by simply dragging elements from the Browser window into the Favorites folder and ordering them using the up arrow key and down arrow key in the toolbar.
 Alternatively, elements can be listed using a built-in or user defined search, which can be used to select elements from anywhere in the repository based on properties such as Complexity, Version and Phase, or user defined properties defined in Tagged Values

 Learn More: Model Views

-Any number of other properties can be created using Tagged Values, and these can use pre-defined values with user interface controls like drop-down lists or spin controls.
+Any number of other properties can be created using Tagged Values, which can use pre-defined values with user interface controls such as drop-down lists or spin controls.
 These properties can form the basis for search criteria to return a set of prioritized elements.